ishita2002rai/singpass-v3-implementation/ReadMe.md

 A new EC key pair is generated per session and lives only in memory.
 Even if an access token is intercepted, it cannot be used without the ephemeral private key — which is never stored anywhere.

-**Why is `client_assertion` generated twice?**

-Once for the PAR request and once for the token request.
-Each JWT has a 5-minute expiry — by the time the token request is made the original one would be expired.
-A fresh assertion is generated each time using the same long-lived signing key from `carbon.p12`.

 **What does `FAPI_CLIENT_JWKS_ENDPOINT` do?**

 It tells MockPass where to fetch your public JWKS.
 MockPass uses your public keys to verify `client_assertion` signatures and to encrypt the ID token so only you can decrypt it with your private key.

-**Why is `sessionDataKey` embedded in `state`?**

-MockPass only passes back whatever `state` value it received — it won't add extra parameters.
-By embedding `sessionDataKey` inside `state` as `state.sessionDataKey`, we piggyback the WSO2 session reference through MockPass's callback without MockPass needing to know about it.

 **What is different from Singpass v2?**